 Changing vCPU and RAM

-The platform allows you to increase vCPU and RAM values without rebooting the VM:
+In clusters with KVM virtualization type, you can increase the vCPU and RAM values without rebooting the VM:

 • vCPU — no limitations;